ibm-cloud-docs/cis/managing-for-security.md

 ## Best practice 5: Configure rate limiting
 {: #best-practice-rate-limiting}

+Use rate-limiting rules to protect your site or API from malicious traffic by blocking client IP addresses that match a URL pattern or exceed a defined threshold.
 The main use cases for rate limiting are as follows:

 * Enforce granular access control to resources.
 This process includes access control based on criteria such as user agent, IP address, referrer, host, country, and world region.
     * Limit by user agent: A common use case is to limit the rate of requests performed by individual user agents.